Billing.js

 Set up your product to automatically contest incoming disputes

-1. Go on your products page from the Stripe Dashboard
+1. Go on your products page from the

 2. Select the product you want to automatically contest disputes from